Introduce Schnapps slowly, paw step by paw step, to his surroundings, and he gradually relaxes, releasing his true inner sweetness and gentleness.

 After discovering chew toys, teething bones and squeaky toys, he also discovered the joy of tug and playing with his doggy foster friends.
 Now, as a happy, somewhat submissive, part of the pack, once he’s tired himself out, he’ll either nap or chill if the rest of the household is chilling.

 Highly food motivated, calmness is key to his gently taking his favorite treats: chicken or chicken jerky.
-Not relaxed enough to be picked up and bathed, loud noises and quick movements still startle him.
+Relaxed enough to be picked up and bathed.
+But sometimes loud noises and quick movements still startle him.

-Now for sweet Schnapps to thrive, he needs a home with a confident dog as both guide and playmate, and loving adopters to gently and patiently nurture him, and educate him fully in exchange for a lifetime of his own loving sweetness.
+Now for sweet Schnapps to thrive, he needs a home with loving adopters who work from home most of the time, to gently and patiently nurture him, and educate him fully in exchange for a lifetime of his own loving sweetness.

 Schnapps is neutered, up to date on vaccinations and microchipped.
 To meet or adopt Schnapps, fill out an application and a volunteer will contact you shortly.